Student Rights and Responsibilities

 - Procedures and deadlines for submitting applications for financial aid.

-- The different types of financial assistance available from federal, state, and institutional sources; and
+- The different types of financial assistance available from federal, state, and institutional sources.

 - Who the financial aid personnel are and the location of the Office of Financial Aid.

-- The lender or designated agency, must return your promissory note when the loan is paid in full; and
+- The lender or designated agency must return your promissory note when the loan is paid in full.

 - When you must start repaying the loan.

-Once TUN receives your funds from the U.S. Department of Education, you will receive an email acknowledging your loan funds have arrived, will be applied to your tuition and fees, and that you will be notified once your refund is available from the TUN Office of the Bursar.
+You will receive an email acknowledging your loan funds have arrived once we receive it from the U.S. Department of Education.
+Your funds will be applied to your tuition and fees.
+Then you will be notified once your refund is available from the Office of the Bursar.

-- You have the right to request a forbearance, if you qualify; and
+- You have the right to request forbearance if you qualify.

-- You may prepay your loan in whole or in part at any time without penalty.
+- You may repay your loan in whole or in part at any time without penalty.